mARTin-369/Node-Gmail-API/README.md

 > npm install

 ## Storing credentials
-After creating a project enable Gmail API for the account and create client credentials for using the API.
+After creating a project on Google Cloud Platform, enable Gmail API for the account and create client credentials for using the API.
 Store the credentials in *client_secret.json* file

 ## Running application
 > node server.js